joubbi/luthlan/README.md

 `# ./luthlan.sh 1 1 dhcp`

-It's possible to run the script interactively like this:
+It's also possible to run the script interactively like this:
 ```
 # ./luthlan_extreme.sh
 First device number: 1